voxpupuli/librarian-puppet/README.md

 ## Versions

+Librarian-Puppet 4.0.0 and newer requires Ruby >= 2.5 and Puppet >= 5.
+Use version 3.0.1 is you need support for Puppet 3 or Puppet 4, or Ruby 2.4 or earlier.

 Librarian-Puppet 3.0.0 and newer requires Ruby >= 2.0.
 Use version 2.2.4 if you need support for Puppet 3.7 or earlier, or Ruby 1.9 or earlier.
 Note that [Puppet 4.10 and newer require Ruby 2.1](https://puppet.com/docs/puppet/4.10/system_requirements.html#prerequisites) or newer.

 Librarian-Puppet 2.0.0 and newer requires Ruby >= 1.9 and uses Puppet Forge API v3.
 For Ruby 1.8 use 1.5.0.